Perfluoroalkyl (PFAS) Forever Chemical Lawsuits

 - Ulcerative Colitis

-The state of Minnesota sues PFAS Polluters, wins
+The State of Minnesota Sues PFAS Polluters, Wins

-In February 2018, the State of Minnesota setted with 3M, maker of water-repellent Scotchgard.
+In February 2018, the State of Minnesota settled with 3M, maker of water-repellent Scotchgard.
 That settlement resolved litigation begun in 2010 after state health authorities discovered an unusual number of premature births and cases of cancer in the Minneapolis area.
 State Attorney General Lori Swanson announced that she would seek punitive damages that would have cost the defendant $5 billion.
 Just prior to the case’s going to trial, 3M settled it for $850 million, without admitting any wrongdoing.
 Ms. Swanson said the settlement funds will be used for PFAS removal.